Black Gnat

 Peak months

-The Black Gnat is the summer dry fly fisher's constant companion — not dramatic like the Green Drake, not technically demanding like the Caenis, but reliably present and reliably taken throughout the summer when rivers are low and warm and more spectacular hatches have dwindled.
+The Black Gnat is the summer dry fly fisher's constant companion — not dramatic like the Green Drake, not technically demanding like the Caenis, but reliably present and reliably taken throughout the summer.

 Fishing tips